mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 > helm install ingress-nginx ingress-nginx/ingress-nginx --create-namespace --namespace ingress-nginx -f helm/aks/nginx-ingress.yaml
 ```

-We can check if everything worked successfully by running:
+Successful deployment can be confirmed by running:

 ```bash
 > kubectl get all,ingress -n ingress-nginx
 ```

-You should see the deployed ingress controller configured with your external IP in there.
+You should see the deployed ingress controller configured with the specified external IP.

 > Another way around it is to provide the access tokens to the ACR directly through kubernetes secrets.